sbnguah/MedStatsBook/_book/Descriptive-Statistics-Categorical.md

     haven::zap_labels()
 ```

-We visualize the first 6 rows of the data
+We begin by visualizing the first 6 rows of the data

 ```r